Q: Does it have sound/audio?

 Q: Can I use Twitter with Lightform?

-Q: Does your software have the ability to apply a chroma key to my footage I record using a green screen?
+Q: Does your software have the ability to apply a chroma key to my footage if I record using a green screen?

 Lightform doesn't support chroma keying or streaming live content.